 In 1988, the Fermi 2 unit was licensed and went online.
 The company also founded what is now DTE Biomass Energy to begin collecting methane gas from landfills for use in energy production.

-In January 1996, Detroit Edison reorganized as a holding company, becoming DTE Energy.
-"DTE" was selected because it was the existing stock ticker symbol for Detroit Edison.
+In January 1996, Detroit Edison reorganized as a holding company named DTE Energy.
+The ticker symbol "DTE" was selected because it was the existing stock ticker symbol for Detroit Edison.

-On May 31, 2001, DTE Energy and MCN Energy Group completed a merger, creating Michigan's largest energy company and a premier regional energy provider.
+On May 31, 2001, DTE Energy and MCN Energy Group completed a merger which created Michigan's largest energy company.
 MichCon became an operating company of DTE Energy.

 In 2007, DTE Energy began acquiring wind development rights on more than 100,000 acres of land in the Thumb area.

-In December 2012, the first DTE Energy-owned and constructed wind parks were commissioned, connected to the grid, and began generating power.
-Two of these wind parks are located in Huron County and one in Sanilac County.
+In December 2012, the first DTE Energy-owned and constructed wind parks were commissioned, with two located in Huron County and one in Sanilac County.

 In 2020, 32.62% of DTE Electric's power generation came from renewable and nuclear generation, while 67.13% came from coal, gas, and oil.